 An examination of non-Western performance traditions in select Asian countries, and of the societies from which these important theatre, drama, and dance forms and practices emerged.
 C. Davis

 This course will consider the poetics and politics of solo performance.
 We will contemplate the spectacle of a lone individual on stage and the ways in which his or her singularity produces a specific mode of theatricality.
 This course’s practical focus will be split between writing/theorizing on solo performance and the creation of original performance pieces.
 Silberman

 This course examines how theatrical performance addresses current events and encourages consciousness and social change.
 This course will explore theories and practices of political theatre- making throughout history and examine the efficacy of theatre as an agent for social change.
 C. Davis

-Rotating subjects offered, such as African Drama, Dramatic Theory, The Phenomenology of Stage Presence, Ancient Theatre and Performance, or Theatre and Religion.
+Rotating subjects offered, such as Musical Theatre, African Drama, Dramatic Theory, The Phenomenology of Stage Presence, Ancient Theatre and Performance, Offending the Audience, or Theatre and Religion.